section-engineering-education/engineering-education/content/articles/data-encryption-and-decryption-in-node-js-using-crypto/index.md

 A comprehensive understanding of [cryptography](https://nodejs.org/api/crypto.html) and node.js is required before reading this article.
 To follow along with this article, you should have:

 - [Node.js](https://nodejs.org/en/download/) installed in your working environment.
-- Text editor such as [Visual Studio Code](https://code.visualstudio.com/download).
+- A Text editor such as [Visual Studio Code](https://code.visualstudio.com/download).

 ### Cryptography in node.js